Reading at Altofts Junior School

 In order to achieve our Intent, we ensure that Altofts Junior School has a culture of reading at its heart:

-We have daily Guided Reading sessions which focus on one quality text per week, which are increasingly challenging throughout each year group.
-Throughout the year, we ensure that there is a balance between fiction, non-fiction, classic texts, poetry and Shakespeare; the texts are mapped out half termly using a colour coded system to ensure this balance.
+- We have daily Guided Reading sessions, which focus on one quality text per week.
+The texts are increasingly challenging throughout each year group.
+During the course of the academic year, we ensure that there is a balance between fiction, non-fiction, classic texts, poetry and Shakespeare; the texts are mapped out half termly using a colour coded system to ensure this balance.

-We focus on reading for pleasure through a timetabled daily reading session called DEAL (Drop Everything and Listen).
+- We focus on reading for pleasure through a timetabled daily reading session called DEAL (Drop Everything and Listen).
 This is around 15-20 minutes a day whereby the children listen to and discuss a quality text read by the class teacher.
-This ensures that children have reading aloud modelled to them.
+This ensures that children have prosody modelled to them.

-We encourage reading at home and the classes are given a set percentage, for the number of children in each class reading three times a week, to achieve.
-The classes that meet the targets are then invited to ‘purchase’ a book from the school vending machine.
+- We encourage children to read at home and for parents, other family members and carers to listen and discuss books with them.
+The classes are given a set percentage, for the number of children in each class reading three times a week (or more) at home, to achieve.
+The classes that meet the targets are invited, during celebration assembly, to ‘purchase’ a book from the school vending machine.

-We involve parents in our reading journey through encouraging them to read with their children at home, sending home reading newsletters and by asking for support in sponsored events to raise funds to enable us to purchase quality books for the children.
+- We involve parents in our reading journey by encouraging them to read with their children at home and sending home regular information about what sounds the children who attend phonics sessions are learning.
+We also asking for support in reading events such as a sponsored read to raise funds to enable us to purchase quality books for the children.

-Children at Altofts Junior School will leave at the end of Year Six having made good progress in their reading from their starting points at the beginning of Year Three.
-They will have a love of reading for pleasure and will read a wide variety of texts with increased confidence, fluency and understanding.
+Children at Altofts Junior School will leave at the end of Year Six having made good progress from their starting points at the beginning of Year Three.
+Children will read with increased confidence, fluency and understanding as well as being able to comprehend a diverse range of texts.
+They will leave us with a developing interest in books and a growing love of literature across a range of genres and cultures.

 Below are a list of key documents which outline the teaching of Reading at Altofts Junior.